Owner/

 Q: I am planning to build a new home using passive solar design in Sturgeon Bay, WI.
 My question is in regards to windows and overhangs.
 Some window manufacturers now produce windows with blinds between glass.
 Would using these on the south side help reduce unwanted summer heat gain or would they inhibit full incoming winter sun?
 Also, is it true that the size of south overhangs are not an issue as WI summer sun is not intense enough?

-A: I think I would stay away from windows with blinds between the glass.
+A: (Daniel Chiras) I think I would stay away from windows with blinds between the glass.
 I haven't assessed their performance and don't know much about them, but it would seem that they would reduce solar gain in the winter.
 I have never heard the claim that the size of south overhangs is not an issue in the summer in Wisconsin.
 If summer temperatures are in the 80s and 90s during the summer, I think you would want to protect the south-facing glass (with appropriately-sized overhang) from additional solar gain.

 Q: I am in an MBA program currently working on a project on energy conservation.
 Would like to ask your opinion on Electrochromatic windows and if you feel that this product would benefit in energy costs?